Hamengkubuwono V: Personal life

 He married Raden Ajeng Suradinah, daughter of Prince Purwanegara and Gusti Kanjeng Ratu Anom.
 Her mother was Hamengkubuwono II's daughter.
 She was his first queen consort styled as Gusti Kanjeng Ratu Kencana or Her Royal Highness Queen Kencana.
-However, unfortunately the couple divorced.
-Later, Queen Kencana well-known as Queen Sasi after their divorced.
+The couple divorced, after this, Queen Kencana was known as Queen Sasi.

 His second queen consort was Queen Sekar Kedhaton, born as Raden Ajeng Andaliyah, daughter of Prince Hadinegara or also known as Prince Suryaning-Ngalaga, a son of Hamengkubuwono III by his concubine.
 She gave birth to Gusti Raden Mas Timur Muhammad, the future Prince Suryaning-Ngalaga.
-Actually, Timur Muhammad was the right successor of his father seeing that he was the only child who was born from Queen Sekar Kedhaton.
-But, his uncle Hamengkubuwono VI took the throne for himself after the death of Hamengkubuwono V.
+Timur Muhammad was the rightful successor of his father seeing that he was the only child born from Queen Sekar Kedhaton, but his uncle Hamengkubuwono VI took the throne for himself after the death of Hamengkubuwono V.

 His most famous concubine was Kanjeng Mas Hemawati who killed him.
-She might be born as a commoner if we notice her names using the word "Mas" instead of "Raden".
+She might have been born as a commoner, as her names use the word "Mas" instead of "Raden".